Limits and fluctuations of $p$-adic random matrix products: Introduction

 \end{rmk}

 The matrices $A_i$ above lie in $\GL_n(\Q_p)$ with probability $1$, so \Cref{thm:lln_and_func_clt_rmt_version} may be viewed as a statement about certain random walks on the group $\GL_n(\Q_p)$.
-The closest previous work that we are aware of, by Brofferio-Schapira \cite{brofferio2011poisson}, takes this perspective of random walks on groups and studies similar random walks from an ergodic theory perspective.
+Previous work by Brofferio-Schapira \cite{brofferio2011poisson} takes this perspective of random walks on groups and studies similar random walks from an ergodic theory perspective.
 They prove a law of large numbers for products of iid random matrices from a quite general class of probability distributions on $\GL_n(\Q_p)$ via a generalization of Oseledets' multiplicative ergodic theorem \cite{oseledets1968multiplicative} to matrices over $\Q_p$, due to Raghunathan \cite{raghunathan1979proof}.
 The family of probability distributions considered in \cite{brofferio2011poisson} is more general than that of \Cref{thm:exact_hl_results_in_p-adic_rmt}, but the latter covers cases when the matrices $A_i$ are not identically distributed and shows Gaussian fluctuations, which are not shown in \cite{brofferio2011poisson}.
 A different family of random walks on $\GL_n(\Q_p)$ were studied by Chhaibi \cite{chhaibi2017non}; the perspective in this work is more similar to ours in that it is heavily based on special functions on $p$-adic groups, though the presentation and problems considered are quite different.
+Finally, there is a body of work on random walks on Bruhat-Tits buildings which translates to results on random walks on $p$-adic groups, see for instance Cartwright-Woess \cite[Section 8]{cartwright2004isotropic}, Schapira \cite{schapira2009random}, and especially the survey of Parkinson \cite{parkinson2017buildings}.
+These works contain central limit theorems, but for quite different quantities and settings than ours.